pkgw/website/content/2024/requiem-for-a-library.md

 Earlier this week, the [CfA] community was notified that the [John G. Wolbach Library][wolbach] would be shut down for budgetary reasons.
-The spin is that it’s “integrating into the broader Harvard Library,”, but the staff are being let go and the physical space will be repurposed, so I think it’s fair to call it a closure.
+The spin is that it’s “integrating into the broader Harvard Library,” but the staff are being let go and the physical space will be repurposed, so I think it’s fair to call it a closure.
 I wanted to try to write a few words about what I think is going to be lost.